-LAS VEGAS AND NEW YORK: Postgraduate Institute for Medicine designates this educational activity for a maximum of 18.5 AMA PRA Category 1 Credit(s) ™.
+Postgraduate Institute for Medicine designates this educational activity for a maximum of 18.0 AMA PRA Category 1 Credit(s) ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Upon successfully completing the post-test and evaluation online, your certificate will be made available immediately.